-- keeping cannabis out of the hands of children and youth - protecting public health - promoting safety on roads, in workplaces and public spaces - limiting the illegal cannabis market - continuing to offer choices Albertans can trust
+- Keeping cannabis out of the hands of children and youth - Protecting public health - Promoting safety on roads, in workplaces and public spaces - Limiting the illegal cannabis market - Continuing to offer choices Albertans can trust

-This Operational Manual should be used as a reference for understanding how to work with AGLC to supply cannabis products to Alberta's cannabis market.
+This Operations Manual should be used as a reference for understanding how to work with AGLC to supply cannabis products to Alberta's cannabis market.

 Following all the procedures outlined in this document does not constitute adherence to the complete set of AGLC policies.
-All cannabis producers licensed by the federal government and operating in Alberta must adhere to federal, provincial and municipal law, policies established by AGLC and the terms of any supply contracts with AGLC.
+All cannabis producers licensed by the federal government and operating in Alberta must adhere to federal, provincial, and municipal law, policies established by AGLC and the terms of any supply contracts with AGLC.
 Additional policies that apply to federally licensed cannabis producers and their representatives are in the Cannabis Representative Handbook.

-Check aglc.ca often for updates to this document
+Check aglc.ca often for updates to this document.

-This document will evolve and change as the cannabis industry in Alberta grows and matures.
-Be sure to check aglc.ca often to ensure that this is the latest version.
+This document evolves and changes as the cannabis industry in Alberta grows and matures.
+Be sure to check aglc.ca often to ensure that you are using the latest version.

-Details regarding Alberta's approach to cannabis legalization can be found at alberta.ca/cannabis.
 For more information regarding the legalization and regulation of cannabis in Canada, please visit canada.ca/cannabis.